Passport Visa Blogs

 You might have noticed that when you send photos to someone or upload them to the web or social media, the picture quality decreases.
 This is due to compression.

 When we compress passport-size photos to save file space, we end up losing a bit of original quality.
-We should maintain details like the sharpness and clarity of your photo when compressing them so that you can represent yourself correctly in your passport image.
+We should maintain details like the sharpness and clarity of your photo when compressing it so that you can represent yourself correctly in your passport image.

-Maintaining the quality of your passport photo is a great deal.
 Firstly, you never know when you might need to use your passport for official reasons, be it for filling out personal information, foreign travel, or a job interview.
 A fuzzy and faded passport photo can cause major issues and delays.

 You already know that the passport photo requirement is quite strict, and you need to fulfill the requirements for your passport photo to be accepted.
 A good-quality and clear photo will save you from headaches down the line.